 Michigan CLASS strives to offer public agencies in Michigan a safe, liquid, and competitive investment option.
-CLASS welcomes all legal public entities without favor to one type.
-The Board membership represents the diversity of such agencies and works to maintain a product that services the needs of all Michigan public agencies.
+Michigan CLASS welcomes legal public entities without favor to one type.
+The Board membership represents the diversity of such agencies and works to maintain a product that services the needs of Michigan public agencies.

 “On behalf of the Board of Trustees and Public Trust Advisors, LLC, our Investment Advisor and Administrator, I am pleased to welcome you to the Michigan CLASS website!
-As always, we are committed to providing an exceptional investment experience that strives to provide maximum safety, liquidity, and competitive earnings to all Participants.
-For more than 30 years, Michigan CLASS had operated as a leading local government investment pool in the state of Michigan to meet the investment needs of all Michigan public agencies and school districts.”
+As always, we are committed to providing an exceptional investment experience that strives to provide safety, liquidity, and competitive earnings to Participants.
+For more than 30 years, Michigan CLASS had operated as a local government investment pool in the state of Michigan to help meet the investment needs of Michigan public agencies and school districts.”

 – Edward Sell, Chairman of the Michigan CLASS Board of Trustees

-Comprised of public finance officials with diverse skill sets, experiences, and backgrounds to better guide your investments
+Comprised of public finance officials with diverse skill sets, experiences, and backgrounds to better guide your portfolio investments

 Introduced in 1991 as an option for your everyday funds, the Michigan CLASS fund is a stable $1.00 NAV local government investment pool that offers daily liquidity.
 Investments are made in accordance with Michigan State Law and include U.S. Agencies and Treasuries, repurchase agreements, collateralized bank deposits, money market funds, and more.

 Michigan CLASS provides public agencies of all types the opportunity to pool their funds together with the goal of collectively earning interest on investments.
-Our philosophy is to provide competitive returns while focusing on safety and liquidity.
+Our philosophy is to provide competitive returns while prioritizing safety and liquidity.
 With two portfolios designed to suit your varying investment needs, Michigan CLASS provides a comprehensive approach to the management of your funds.
 Joining is simple; click the button below to get started today!

 Edward Sell currently serves as the Assistant City Manager/Finance Director for the City of Monroe.
 He previously held positions with Page Olson & Company and Montcalm County.
 He is a Certified Public Accountant and an Advanced Certified Public Funds Investment Manager.
 Edward earned both a Bachelor of Business Administration in Accounting and a Master of Business Administration in Finance from Central Michigan University.
 He is a Certified Public Accountant.